Point Vicente Lighthouse: Modern day usage

 The Point Vicente Lighthouse and grounds are federal property owned and operated by the United States Coast Guard.
-The lighthouse is closed to the public.
+The lighthouse is closed to the public at this time, but the grounds are open every second Saturday of the month from 10am to 3pm.

 The US Coast Guards Aids to Navigation Team Los Angeles/Long Beach (CG ANT LA/LB) is in charge of operation and maintenance of the lighthouse.
 Members of the US Coast Guard Auxiliary who are also members of the CG ANT LA/LB are in charge of the tours and open houses, assisted by the United States Naval Sea Cadet Corps.

 In addition to the lighthouse, the property includes a museum and three houses, former Coast Guard personnel residences.

 In popular culture

 After World War II, a legend arose of a woman in a white gown seen pacing in the tower where the lens was located.
 Some said she was the widow of a lighthouse keeper, others that she was the spirit of a woman who had leaped off the cliff.
 The Coast Guard dispelled the rumors of the “Lady of the Light” by saying an extra coat of paint had been added to keep the light’s reflection from bothering nearby neighbors, which explained the so-called sightings.

-The lighthouse has been a popular filming location going back to the 1958 TV series Sea Hunt, and has been seen in episodes of The A-Team, Emergency!, Fantasy Island, and Wonder Woman in the 70s and 80s, and in episodes of The Amazing Race, CSI, Doll & Em, and NCIS in the 2010s and 2020s.
+The lighthouse has been a popular filming location going back to the 1958 TV series Sea Hunt, and has been seen in episodes of The A-Team, Emergency!, Fantasy Island, Wonder Woman and V:The Final Battle in the 70s and 80s, and in episodes of The Amazing Race, CSI, Doll & Em, and NCIS in the 2010s and 2020s.

 The lighthouse has been used as a filming location in the 2001 film Pearl Harbor and 2017 film Dunkirk.